3 Ways to Know You Need Supplemental Health Insurance

 You may be responsible for thousands of dollars up front before your regular health insurance coverage kicks in.
 With a supplemental health insurance plan, you get extra protection that helps pay for covered accidents and unexpected critical illnesses.
 This coverage also can help you pay for those other non-medical expenses that go along with an injury or serious illness.

-Supplemental insurance can help you cover your insurance deductible, medical bills, the mortgage — whatever you need the funds for.
+Supplemental medical insurance can help you cover your insurance deductible, medical bills, the mortgage — whatever you need the funds for.

 Supplemental insurance has another important benefit for those that purchase it: This insurance allows you to focus on the most important aspect of recovery, which is getting better.